-MYTH: All young people get depressed.
-It’s just a normal part of growing up.
+All teens get depressed.
+It’s a part of growing up.

-MYTH: If you’re depressed, it just means you’re going through a tough time at the moment.
+If you’re depressed, it just means you’re going through a tough time at the moment

-TRUTH: Tough times—like a break up with a significant other, or your parents’ divorce—can lead to depression.
+Tough times—like a break up with a boyfriend or girlfriend, or your parents’ divorce—can lead to depression.
 The tough time itself is not necessarily the only factor involved.
 A physical illness, feelings of loneliness or isolation, being bullied or abused can all lead to depression.
 Sometimes depression can have no obvious cause at all, but it could be the result of biological or genetic factors.

 We all deal with stress differently.
 Some of us have stronger coping skills or support systems to help us through tough times, but no matter how well equipped we are to handle stressors in our life, sometimes we still need extra help.
 So whether you’re going through a tough time or experiencing depression, it’s important to talk to someone and get the help you need.

-MYTH: It’s normal for teens to want to spend a lot of time on their own.
+It’s normal for teens to want to spend a lot of time on their own

 If you’re worried about someone, it’s far better to share your concerns with a trusted adult like a parent, teacher, supervisor or counselor or other mental health professional.
 No matter what you promised to keep a secret, someone’s life is more important than a promise.

-MYTH: People who are smart or emotionally strong don’t get mental illnesses.
+People who are smart or emotionally strong don’t get mental illnesses

 It has been found, however, that some individuals are more resilient to developing a mental illness than others.
 Being optimistic, having good problem-solving skills, high self-esteem, having close relationships with people you can turn to for support, and being involved in school or community activities you find meaningful can help decrease your risk of depression.
 It’s important to note that these things don’t guarantee you won’t get depression, but they do reduce the risk.

-MYTH: All depression needs to be treated with antidepressants.
+All depression needs to be treated with antidepressants

-MYTH: Talking and listening to your friends and family will be enough to treat depression.
+Talking and listening to your friends and family will be enough to treat depression

-MYTH: A medical doctor is the best person to speak to if you think you might be depressed.
+A medical doctor is the best person to speak to if you think you might be depressed

-If you’re having difficulty talking to people you know about how you’re feeling, call a crisis line: Lines for Life's Suicide Lifeline (1-800-273-8255) or their Youthline (1-877-968-8491) are both anonymous, free 24-hour helplines.
+If you’re having difficulty talking to people you know about how you’re feeling, call a crisis line: Lines for Life’s Suicide Lifeline (1-800-273-8255) or their Youthline (1-877-968-8491) are both anonymous, free 24-hour helplines.
 They also offer texting and online chat options if speaking on the phone is too uncomfortable or you’re otherwise unable to do so.
-We also have a crisis directory you can refer to if you’d like to speak to someone in your specific county of Oregon, or another national helpline.
+For more resources, check out our crisis helpline directory.

-MYTH: People who have depression can’t hold down a job.
+People who have depression can’t hold down a job

 Information for this article was provided by: